 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against COVID-19, hepatitis A, hepatitis B, influenza, measles, mumps, rubella, rabies, or typhoid fever.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.

 See also: Library article for Malaria

-WHO—International Travel and Health (current online update, Country List)(2017) Low to moderate malaria risk due predominantly to P. vivax exists throughout the year in most of the country.
-P. vivax resistant to chloroquine reported.
-Malaria risk due to P.falciparum is still present.
+WHO—International Travel and Health (current online update, Country List)(2019) Low to moderate Malaria risk due predominantly to P. vivax exists throughout the year in most of the country.
+P. vivax resistance to chloroquine has been reported.
+Malaria risk due to P. falciparum is still present.